-If you have student loans, you might have gotten a break in 2020.
+If you have student loans, you might have gotten a break during the last couple of years of the pandemic.
 The federal government, a handful of states, and dozens of student loan servicers stepped in to provide relief to student loan borrowers as the coronavirus pandemic clobbered the economy and put millions out of work.
-The “pause” on federal student loan payments was due to end on Jan.
-31 — just a few days from now — but just after Biden’s inauguration, he extended the suspension of those payments through September 30, 2021.
+The “pause” on federal student loan payments has been extended by another four months until August 31, 2022.
+Federal student loan payments have been on “pause” since March of 2020 for some 37 million borrowers, and most recently, the deadline was pushed back from the end of January to May.
+During the pause, payments on student loans (covering both interest and principal) have been on hiatus.

 If your payments were suspended, reduced or altered in some other way, it might have put some breathing room in your budget.
 But none of that changes the fact that you probably want to get out of debt as soon as you’re able.
 Any amount of student debt can deal a crushing blow to your budget — the average student loan borrower has $38,792 to pay down.
 No matter where your balance is, here’s a look at how to rethink your student loan repayment strategy.